-All existing and new swimming pools must comply with the State Government Swimming Pool Fencing Legislation, in particular the Swimming Pools Act 1992, Swimming Pool Regulation 2008 and Australian Standard AS1926.
+All existing and new swimming pools and spas must comply with the State Government Swimming Pool Fencing Legislation, in particular the Swimming Pools Act 1992, Swimming Pool Regulation 2008 and Australian Standard AS1926.

 The legislation affects all private swimming pools and spas associated with residential dwellings.

-Due to the significant safety risk that backyard pools can pose, all pools that have a capacity greater than 2000 litres require Council approval, and all pools that have a depth greater than 300mm require a child proof barrier that complies with Australian Standard AS1926 - Safety Barrier for Swimming Pools.
+Due to the significant safety risk that backyard pools and spas can pose, all pools and spas that have a capacity greater than 2000 litres require Council approval, and all pools and spas that have a depth greater than 300mm require a child proof barrier that complies with Australian Standard AS1926 - Safety Barrier for Swimming Pools.

 The following is a list of basic pool fencing requirements taken from AS1926.1- Safety Barrier for Swimming Pools:

 - A pool fence must be a minimum of 1200mm (1.2m) from ground level on the outside of the pool fence.